 STFC.
 The Science & Technology Facilities Council seek graduates with degrees in Engineering, (mechanical, electrical, software and especially electronics and mircoelectronics), physics, and computing science.As a graduate trainee you will be employed in one of the departments and much of your learning and development will come from the experience of delivering 'real' work, often for paying customers.
 However you will also follow a training scheme for at least your first two years.
 Where appropriate this will be an externally accredited scheme such as Institution for Engineering & Technology (IET), Institute of Mechanical Engineers (IMechE) or Institute of Physics accredited schemes which allow engineers and physicists with relevant degrees to work towards Chartered status.
 Research sites are in Edinburgh, near Oxford and Cheshire.

 - Syngenta.
-They specilaise in bring plant potential to life to address the worlds food crisis.
-They offer 4 graduate programmes in finance, supply chain, information systems and an MBA programme.
+They specialise in bring plant potential to life to address the worlds food crisis.
+They offer opportunities in R&D, manufacturing and commercial.

 - Wellcome Trust.
 The two-year programme is your opportunity, as a recent graduate (or Master's graduate), to help shape the future of science-related research, education and arts, while gaining specialist experience in funding and policy, finance and investing, or engagement and communications.
 The two-year programmes consists of four six-month rotations.
 The Funding & Policy Programme provides rotations within science funding, grants management, strategic planning, medical humanities and engagement grants, technology transfer and HR, Finance, Facilities or IT.
 You need to have studied Science to A Level.